The Dinosaur Death Pose

 There is a general agreement that most of the fossilized dinosaurs perished in a watery, muddy flow.
 “Recreating the spectacular pose many dinosaurs adopted in death might involve following the simplest of instructions: just add water.”
 (Switek, Brian, “Is water the secret of the dinosaur death pose?,” New Scientist, Nov.
 23, 2011.)
-This scenario really is essential to rapidly bury them and preserve their remains.
+This scenario really is essential to rapidly bury them and preserve their remains from bacterial decomposition.
 Those who don’t believe in the Genesis Flood will postulate local catastrophes like mudslides, swollen rivers, or flash floods.
 But if these are the mechanisms that formed the vast dinosaur graveyards, how come today’s rivers and local floods don’t ever form huge deposits of fossils like what we see in the dinosaur fossil beds?
 The Dino Death Pose is powerful evidence of a massive Flood that swept up these dinosaurs, carried them and rapidly buried them in the rock layers along with marine organisms.